Devnary/cimb/README.md

 ```

 #### Convertion
 The image is divided into blocks of 20x40.
-Then compared each pattern separately with each colors and the previous pattern, 6 times.
+Then compared to each pattern separately with each colors and the previous pattern, 6 times.